Sourav1429/Endsem/README.md

 **Note: data.pkl is a pickle file.
-It consists of a class**
+It consists of a dictionary**

-The contents of the class are
-data  = {'state'=[],
+The contents of the dictionary are in the format data  = {'state'=[],
 'action':[],
 'next_state':[]